Ozzie Albies Player Props: Braves vs. Reds

 Ozzie Albies At The Plate

-- Albies is batting .225 with a home run and two walks.
+- Albies is hitting .227 with a home run and two walks.

-- Albies has had a base hit in eight of 10 games this season, and multiple hits once.
+- Albies has had a base hit in nine of 11 games this year, and multiple hits once.

 - He has hit a home run in one game this season.